singh-man/books/crackingTheCoding/16_moderate.md

 27       }
 28   }
 ```
 We've also put  Position into its own simple class.
-We could just  as easily track the  row and  column sepa­rately.
+We could just  as easily track the  row and  column separately.
 ```java
 1    public class  Position {
 2        public int row;